harshit98/Optical-Smoke-Detector/README.md

 ![Arduino-Open Source](Schematics/Banner.png)

-### Optical-Smoke-Detector
+## Optical-Smoke-Detector

-Optical smoke detector is a project implemented on the Arduino board works using the light scatter principle.
+Optical smoke detector is a project implemented on the Arduino board and works on the phenomenon of light scatter principle.

-**An Optical Smoke Detector is a device that senses smoke, typically as an indicator of fire.**
+**An Optical Smoke Detector is a device that senses smoke, typically as an indication of fire.**

 ### Components Used
 * 10K potentiometer.